 This section of the national park is located about 30 kilometers west from Innisfail.
 We took the Nandroya Falls circuit track and can easily recommend that track to all waterfall lovers The walk takes you through a lush rainforest where you pass several other smaller waterfalls until you reach the highlight, the Nandroya Falls around half way of the track.
 The whole circuit is about 6 kilometers so reserve at least two hours for the walk.
 We also saw a cassowary on our way to the falls!

-This place is quite popular place due to easy access and proximity to Cairns (about 75 kilometers south).
+This place is a quite popular place due to easy access and proximity to Cairns (about 75 kilometers south).
 The falls area is indeed pretty awesome – you can enjoy the beautiful scenery, swim in the pools or slide in the rockslides.
-Great place to hang out on warm weather!
+Great place to hang out in warm weather!

 4. Noosa National Park